evg-cv/StampDetectorArduino/README.md

 This project is to detect the stamp in the frame captured by web camera and send its coordinate to Arduino so that a robot can pick the detected stamp.
 Faster_RCNN_Resnet_101 model is trained to detect the stamp.

+Then when the robot moves the picked stamp in front of 2 cameras which are used to take the top and bottom side of the stamp, it is estimated whether the stamps picked by the robot are multi or single and if there is only one stamp, a front side of the stamp is estimated among 2 photos taken by the 2 cameras.

+In the next step, the correct orientation of the stamp is determined to rotate into the correct direction, and finally the stamp is aligned into the white paper with the specific image processing.

+This process is iterated by communicating between Arduino and PC.

 ## Structure

 - arduino